 According to TS 22.261, clause 7.10, there are KPIs defined for the QoS performance for the data transfer to support split AI/ML inference, AI/ML model download and FL learning.
 In order to leverage the existing BDT mechanisms as described above to support the non-real-time Application AI/ML traffic, the BDT Transfer Policy needs to be extended to support additional QoS parameters beyond the traffic bit rate and volume that have been defined.
-The following additional QoS parameters that are part of the 5QI are proposed by this solution to be added to the BDT Transfer Policy to support Application AI/ML traffic are:
+The following additional QoS parameters are proposed by this solution to be added to the BDT Transfer Policy to support Application AI/ML traffic: